jonbgallant/katacoda-scenarios/iotedgedev-intro/step1.md

-To get started, let's run a custom **Azure IoT Edge Dev Container** that contains all of the pre-requisites required for IoT Edge development, including: Docker, DotNet Core SDK, Python, Pip, and the Azure CLI.
+To get started, let's run a custom **Azure IoT Edge Dev Container** that contains all of the pre-requisites required for IoT Edge development, including: Docker, .NET Core SDK, Python, Pip, and the Azure CLI.

 Click on the command below to run the `jongallant/iotedgedev` container, which will run the command in the terminal to the right.